-Boscastle was one of Thomas Hardy’s favorite places and it provides the setting for his novel, A Pair of Blue Eyes.
+Boscastle was one of Thomas Hardy’s favourite places and it provides the setting for his novel, A Pair of Blue Eyes.
 It was here that he met his first wife, Emma, sister-in-law of the rector of nearby St Juliot church.
-Hardy worked on the restoration of the Church when he was still a practicing architect.
+Hardy worked on the restoration of the Church when he was still a practising architect.

 A path leads from the car park, through the woods, upwards along the river valley to the church.